 StrongDM Desktop

-The StrongDM Desktop application (macOS and Windows) is the graphical component of the StrongDM client that you install on your local machine.
+The StrongDM Desktop application (macOS and Windows) is the graphical component of the StrongDM client that is installed on your local machine.
 The other component is the StrongDM command line interface (CLI).
 Both the desktop app and the CLI allow you to authenticate to and use StrongDM to access resources.

 This page provides an overview of the desktop app and how to use it.